kent-map/kent/19c/19c-challacombe-biography.md

 Jessie was not the only Kent writer producing stories and novels to promote Christian values at this period.
 Baptist writers [Bessie Marchant](/19c/19c-marchantb-biography) and Grace Pettman both wrote popular evangelical stories for girls and boys, as did O.F.
 Walton and Edith Farmiloe.
 <br><br>
 Jessie died in Farnborough at the age of 61 years.
-Her body was brought by rail to Dover, and buried at St. James' Cemetery, by lamplight.
+Her body was brought by rail to Dover, and buried at St. James' Cemetery, by lamplight.[^ref10]
 <br><br>
 To find out more, watch this video about [Little Christopher’s Cross](https://youtu.be/LcFhJ0TySSU) created by Christ Church, New Malden.
 <br><br>